hanhanwu/Hanhan_Break_the_Limits/Ideas_Spark/Ideas_Notes.md

     * Topic match in NLP
     * Recommendation System based on tags, topics, also will consider user feedback
       * Try [Bayesian Adjusted Rating][5]?

-## Charity Project - Traveling Security Alert
-  * When people are traveling, send news about massive shooting, suicide bombing news around that location
-  * Predict/Forecast potential masive shooting, suicide bombing in a location that the user search (like weather forecasting)

 [1]:https://arxiv.org/pdf/1804.10276.pdf